E-r-1-c/networking-labs/README.md

 Each lab focuses on:

-- Building or configuring a scenario
+- Building a working network scenario
-- Observing how the network behaves
+- Validating behavior and connectivity
-- Identifying what works vs what breaks
+- Identifying misconfigurations or failures
-- Explaining why it happens
+- Explaining why the system behaves the way it does

-The goal is not just to follow steps, but to:
+The goal is not just configuration, but:

-> **Understand system behavior, validate configurations, and explain outcomes clearly**
+> **understanding system behavior, enforcing control, and explaining outcomes clearly**

 ---

 ## Environment

-All labs are built and tested in a controlled environment using tools such as:
+All labs are built and tested using:

 - Cisco Packet Tracer
 - Wireshark